-Practice Statement: The excavator provides accurate excavation location information to the one-call centre.
+Practice Statement: The excavator provides accurate excavation location information to the notification service.

-Practice Description: The excavator takes responsibility for giving accurate excavation location information to the one-call center.
-This information includes street address, street intersection, legal description, or other acceptable one-call format and latitude/longitude if feasible.
+Practice Description: The excavator takes responsibility for giving accurate excavation location information to the notification service.
+This information includes street address, street intersection, legal description, or other acceptable format and latitude/longitude if feasible.
 A list of requirements is found in Best Practice 2-16.

-If the excavator cannot meet the above criteria, the excavator directly coordinates with the one-call center to establish the excavation area for the purposes of description on the locate form.
+If the excavator cannot meet the above criteria, the excavator directly coordinates with the notification to establish the excavation area for the purposes of description on the locate form.
 At times, it may also be required for the excavator to coordinate with the facility locator in order to establish the location.

-5-4: Facility Owner/Operator Responsibilities for Mapping Records
+5-4: Owner Responsibilities for Mapping Records

-Practice Statement: The facility owner/operator should collect and maintain records for the location of its buried facilities.
+Practice Statement: The owner should collect and maintain records for the location of its buried facilities.

-Practice Description: The facility owner/operator should ensure that its records are of sufficient detail and accuracy, and referenced to a defined datum system (e.g. permanent physical markers, survey monuments, GPS coordinate systems, etc.), in order that the location of its buried facilities can be re-established at a later date and that subsequent users have an adequate level of confidence to:
+Practice Description: The owner should ensure that its records are of sufficient detail and accuracy, and referenced to a defined datum system (e.g. permanent physical markers, survey monuments, GPS coordinate systems, etc.), in order that the location of its buried facilities can be reestablished at a later date and that subsequent users have an adequate level of confidence to: